Last Chance Furniture

 Claude / GPT-4

-Furniture identification is a solved problem for modern vision models.
+Furniture identification is a solved problem for modern image recognition.
 Pricing data is publicly available through completed auction APIs.
-Listing copy is exactly what large language models excel at.
+Listing copy is exactly what language models excel at.
 Last Chance does not need to train a model.
 It needs to orchestrate four API calls in the right sequence.
 That is an engineering task, not a research project.

 The Sustainability Story Writes Itself

 Last Chance does not bolt on sustainability as a marketing badge.
 Every single transaction is an act of waste diversion.
-Every sofa that finds a second home is one less item in a skip.
+Every sofa that finds a second home is one less item sent to incineration.
 The environmental case is not separate from the business case.
 It is the business case.

 10M